robertgarrigos/advanced_help/README.txt

 INSTALLATION
 ------------

 * Install the Advanced help module as you would normally install a contributed Drupal module.
-See https://drupal.org/documentation/install/modules-themes/modules-7 for further information.
+Visit https://www.drupal.org/node/1897420 for further information.

 CONFIGURATION